franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Add muted status logic.
+- Finish muted status logic:
-- Add user no updates or updates logic (if the user has uploaded a status show it in my status, otherwise show no updates in my status).
+  - Implement the htmx code and django views to mute and unmute chats.
+  (When you unmute or mute a chat, the entire contact-list should be updated [this is to avoid unmuting or muting contacts and displaying them twice])
 - Add something to style the last message whether it was sent by the auth user or the contact.
 - Make the silence contact logic (booleand field)
 - Make the add status form work:
   - make it so the url parameters are optional (or check how you sent images from that input [image input]).
     The post request will update the entire statuses.html (use HTMX like always).
 - Fix the message notification icon (it is too big.)
 - Add something to delete statuses automatically every 24 hours.
 - Remember to make a button "area" that covers 75 of the li weight (contact status display) also make all the chats buttons have an area that covers the 75% of the father, anything outside that should be considered as another action and not a chat_display.
+- Rework all the chat.views logics.
+- Rework all the hx-post request (for example, if the element only needs to bet updated use patch or put)

 ## ANOTHER THINGS TO DO